 - Use a Sans Serif font because these are generally easier to read on electronic devices.

-- Use Navigation and Page Titles that reflect what's on the page.
-For example, "New information for Members" is better than "What's New."
+- Example: "New information for Members" is better than "What's New."

 Do not